Growth and scaling are very important for many businesses. What is scaling a business and why is it a trend among startups today?

 The term “scaling a business” comes from the word scalability, which was first used in the field of computer science... it then became part of the jargon of start-ups looking to achieve hypergrowth.

-So how exactly do companies scale a business?
+So how exactly does one scale a business?
 What are the benefits of using this method?
-And what are the differences between scaling a business and growing a business? scale a business
+And what are the differences between scaling a business and growing a business?

 Let's shed some light on the concept by focusing on its definition, the benefits of scaling a business, and 6 steps to get you started!